-After being recognised as a British colony for over 300 years, Barbados was granted its full Independence from Britain on 30th November 1966, led by the Right Excellent Errol Walton Barrow who became the nation’s first Prime Minister.
+After being recognized as a British colony for over 300 years, Barbados was granted its full Independence from Britain on 30th November 1966, led by the Right Excellent Errol Walton Barrow and became the nation’s first Prime Minister.

 Although Barbados was now considered an Independent state, the island maintained ties to the British monarch by becoming a member of the Commonwealth of Nations.

 Barbados expands its international allegiances by becoming a member of both the United Nations and the Organisation of American States.

 Today, the Barbadian Prime Minister is the Hon.
 Freundel Jerome Stuart, PC, QC, MP.
 He is the seventh Prime Minister of Barbados and a member of the Democratic Labour Party.